Can You Pay Off a credit card with another Credit card?

 Here are some suggestions to help you get started:

 Depending on your creditworthiness, the adjustable APR will be 13.74 percent – 23.74 percent.
-Within four months you opened the account, all balance transfers must be fulfilled.
+All balance transfers must be fulfilled within four months of opening the account.
 The greater of $5 or 5% of each transfer’s value is charged as a balance transfer fee.

 That Feeling When You Paid Off Credit Card Debt | Paying off credit cards, Small business credit cards, Credit cards debt